CastielWong/Laboratory/DevOps/Kubernetes/README.md

 ### Namespace
 - names of the resources/objects created inside a `Namespace` are unique, but not across namespaces in the cluster
-- Kubernetes creates four namespaces out of the box generally:
+- Kubernetes creates 4 namespaces out of the box generally:
   - `kube-system` contains the objects created by the Kubernetes system, mostly the control plane agents
   - `kube-public` is a special namespace, which is unsecured and readable by anyone, used for special purposes such as exposing public (non-sensitive) information about the cluster
   - `kube-node-lease` is the newest, which holds node lease objects used for node heartbeat data